 Master of Science in Healthcare Management

-UT Dallas’ nationally recognized business faculty, together with a select group of highly experienced healthcare industry executives, prepare healthcare management M.S. graduates to assume increasingly responsible management and leadership roles in a wide range of healthcare settings, including health and hospital systems, service provider organizations, insurers and managed care companies, consulting firms, pharmaceutical companies, public health organizations, and medical device and biotechnology firms.
+UT Dallas’ nationally recognized business faculty, together with a select group of highly experienced healthcare industry executives, prepares graduates to assume increasingly responsible management and leadership roles in a wide range of healthcare settings, including health and hospital systems, service provider organizations, insurers and managed care companies, consulting firms, pharmaceutical companies, public health organizations, and medical device and biotechnology firms.

 The program allows students with full time jobs to complete their degree through evening and on-line courses.
-Nine hours of electives allow students to tailor courses to meet their individual needs.
 Suggested career tracks include information technology, internal audit, and operations.
 A Six Sigma green belt certificate is also available.

 Choose at least 2 courses from the followings

 - HMGT 6322 Healthcare Cost Management & Control

 - HMGT 6327 Information and Knowledge Mgmt in Healthcare